Canon 50D vs Panasonic GH3

-The Canon EOS 50D and the Panasonic Lumix DMC-GH3 are two enthusiast cameras that were officially introduced, respectively, in August 2008 and September 2012.
+The Canon EOS 50D and the Panasonic Lumix DMC-GH3 are two enthusiast cameras that were revealed to the public, respectively, in August 2008 and September 2012.
 The 50D is a DSLR, while the GH3 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (50D) and a Four Thirds sensor.
-The Canon has a resolution of 15.1 megapixel, whereas the Panasonic provides 15.9 MP.
+The cameras are based on an APS-C (50D) and a Four Thirds (GH3) sensor.
+The Canon has a resolution of 15.1 megapixels, whereas the Panasonic provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH3 is notably smaller (22 percent) than the Canon 50D.
 Moreover, the GH3 is markedly lighter (33 percent) than the 50D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (50D) and the Micro Four Thirds Lens Catalog (GH3).
 Mirrorless cameras, such as the GH3, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.